 With the increasing rise in the popularity of podcasts and the ability to select a relevant topic at a time of your choosing, more and more professionals are digesting information audibly.
 This trend is going from strength to strength, with many B2B companies jumping on the bandwagon.
 As today’s buyers will check your brand out more than 15 times before speaking to your sales team, a podcast is an intimate way to build that engagement over time.

-In summary, much like the blog we wrote back at the end of 2020, our opinion still stands – it’s easy for marketers to get caught up in trying many different things at once and adopting new trends for the sake of them.
-The key to success is working out which are the right routes for your business and strategic objectives and then honing in with top-notch, well-considered and targeted content and executions.
+In summary, it’s easy for marketers to get caught up in trying many different things at once and adopting new trends for the sake of them.
+The key to success is working out which are the right routes for your business and strategic objectives and then honing in with top-notch, well-considered, and targeted content creation and execution.